Text by CLOT Magazine

 I’ve been most excited about the number of Polish artists who expand music boundaries in countless directions.
 There are a lot of great people brave enough to compose and share unique, original music.

 You also record deep techno music with Michał Wolski.
 How would you say you complement each other’s work or how you approach collaborations?

 It’s a blend of similar principles in terms of rhythms and timbres, but we both explore different styles of electronic music.
-Michal’s work is more focused on techno and drone aesthetics and mine on tribal ones.
+Michal’s work focuses more on techno and drone aesthetics, and mine on tribal ones.
 Having those two approaches mixed together gives us a nice platform to discover new ideas.
 It’s a collaboration born out of friendship, so we talk a lot, share ideas, and exchange music.
 Everything here comes very naturally.

 In your work, you use modular synthesis, field recording and sampling techniques; what is your relationship with technology and the analogue for your music productions?
 And how do you cope with technology (screen/digital) overload?

 I like the unpredictability of analogue devices and the precision of digital ones.
-My music production is a world where those two technologies coexist with each other – Ableton, iPad, modular synthesizer, VSTs, acoustic instruments etc. I can easily send signals from both of those worlds, so sometimes an analogue modular sequence is being converted to a digital signal controlling some virtual samplers and sometimes it is the other way around.
+My music production is a world where those two technologies coexist with each other – Ableton, iPad, modular synthesizer, VSTs, acoustic instruments etc. I can easily send signals from both of those worlds, so sometimes, an analogue modular sequence is converted to a digital signal controlling some virtual samplers.
+Sometimes it is the other way around.

-While I love technology, I cannot ignore the negative influence it has on my health.
-This is something we have to consider a real danger, especially to younger generations.
-As a computer scientist, I’m spending hours every day in front of the screens.
-With that amount of screen exposure, I have experienced some real side effects like eye strain or migraines.
+While I love technology, I cannot ignore its negative influence on my health.
+We must consider this a real danger, especially to younger generations.
+As a computer scientist, I spend hours every day in front of the screens.
+With that amount of screen exposure, I have experienced some real sides effects like eye strain or migraines.